jonnonz1/nz-statute-book/acts/public/2022/water-services-entities-act-2022.md

 ### 27 Establishment and membership of regional representative group
 (1) This section establishes a regional representative group for each water services entity.
-(2) Each regional representative group consists of a number of regional representatives that is provided for in the constitution (see section 93(a)﻿(i)) and is—
+(2) Each regional representative group consists of the number of regional representatives that is provided for in the constitution (see section 93(a)﻿(i)).
-  (a) 12 regional representatives; or
-  (b) any greater number of regional representatives.
 (3) Each entity’s regional representative group must include an equal number of— (a) territorial authority representatives; and
   (b) mana whenua representatives.
+(4) Each entity’s regional representative group must include at least 1 representative from each territorial authority owner in the entity’s service area.

 ### 28 Role of regional representative group
 The role of a water services entity’s regional representative group is—